Key Takeaways

 Communicating these boundaries requires vulnerability and honesty about the pattern you’re trying to change.
 Many favorite persons appreciate this direct communication, as it acknowledges the pressure they’ve experienced while demonstrating your commitment to healthier patterns.
 Clear boundaries benefit both parties and reduce the anxiety that comes from unclear expectations.

-Diversifying Your Support Network
+Diversifying Support Network

 Building a support network distributes emotional needs across several relationships rather than placing them on one person.
 This does not mean finding a new favorite person, but rather developing diverse connections where different people meet different needs.
 One friend might be great for activities, another for emotional support, and family members for practical help.

 Building this network requires intentional effort and stepping outside comfort zones.
 Joining support groups for BPD, participating in group therapy, or engaging in community activities creates opportunities for new connections.
-Each relationship strengthens your capacity for healthy attachment and reduces the all-or-nothing thinking associated with favorite person dynamics.
+Each relationship strengthens your capacity for healthy attachment and reduces the all-or-nothing thinking associated with favorite person patterns.

 Dialectical Behavior Therapy